GMLC-TDC/HELICS/docs/apps/App.md

 possible apps are

 #### Echo
-The [Echo](echo.md) app is a responsive app that will echo any message sent to its endpoints back to the orginal source with a specified delay
+The [Echo](echo.md) app is a responsive app that will echo any message sent to its endpoints back to the original source with a specified delay

-THis is useful for testing communication pathways and in combination with filters can be used to create some interesting situations
+This is useful for testing communication pathways and in combination with filters can be used to create some interesting situations

 #### Player
 The [player](Player.md) app will generate signals through specified interfaces from prescribed data